Ram-N/prediction-contests/icc2023/entry.md

 permalink: "/icc2023/entry/"
 ---

-## You entry submission must be made before October 5, 2023, 8:00 IST (October 4 10:30 pm EST)
+## You entry submission must be made before October 5, 2023, 2:00 PM IST (4:30 AM EST)
 It only takes a minute.
 Don't miss the deadline!

 # Link to Google Forms here.